 Omega-3 fatty acids are more efficient than placebo treatment when used among patients suffering from depression.

 - Go out in the sun – Use these moments of spring and enjoy walking out in the sun!
 That way you will not only feel warm and cozy, but you will also enjoy the extra Vitamin D that you get from the sun.

 - Start writing a journal – Remember those times when you kept a journal of all your fears, experiences, and excitements?
 Why not try that again?
 A journal is a great way to let your heart and brain speak for themselves without the fear of being judged.
-Plus, this is a great way to help you understand the cause for your sadness and work on the problem.
+Plus, this is a great way to help you understand the cause of your sadness and work on the problem.
 Spend a few moments each day writing your feelings and thoughts and you will feel the instant changes.

-- Create a sleep schedule – Sleep is essential every day, but it gets a whole new importance when dealing with depression.
+- Create a sleep schedule – Sleep is essential every day, but it gets whole new importance when dealing with depression.
 Creating and sticking to your sleep schedule can actually help you overcome one of the common symptoms of depression (insomnia) and improve your health.
-Enjoying a good night sleep will improve your mood and energy levels the next day for sure!
+Enjoying a good night’s sleep will improve your mood and energy levels the next day for sure!

-- Avoid calling, texting, or face-timing your friends and family and instead enjoy a cup of tea together – Social media makes staying in touch nowadays a real convenience; however, when dealing with depression, make the time that you spend with your friends and family as real as possible by enjoying various activities such as exercising or eating together and forget about texting for a while.
+- Avoid calling, texting, or face-timing your friends and family and instead enjoy a cup of tea together – Social media makes staying in touch nowadays a real convenient; however, when dealing with depression, make the time that you spend with your friends and family as real as possible by enjoying various activities such as exercising or eating together and forget about texting for a while.